tmusolf/GoogleMapToOSMAndGPX/README.md

 Both the utility and wrapper can be run as python utilities or you can use the provided Windows executable (exe) files, so python is not required.

 The utility uses the GMap MapID to directly export the map's data in KML format and then it converts it to OSMAnd style GPX files.
-Both tracks and waypoints and translated.
-Descriptions, icon symbol, icon color, track color, track width are all translated.
+Both tracks and waypoints are converted along with the appropriate description, icon symbol, icon color, track color and track width.
 For a given map each track is put in its own GPX file and all waypoints are put in a single GPX file.
-Optionally, the GMap layers will be preserved, creating a separate subdirectory for each GMap layer.
+Optionally, the GMap layers will be preserved, creating a separate subdirectory of GPX files for each GMap layer.
 ## Example of a GMap and OSMAnd equivalent
 Here is a small section of a GMap and the corresponding GPX data created by this utility displayed in OSMAnd